 And that was when a voice whispered in her ear.
 This won't last forever, it told her, clock's a-tickin'.
 She knew that one day, a day coming faster than she hoped, she would step foot on stage for the final time.
 The day would come when she had to put her character shoes aside, and walk away.
 The thought broke her heart.

 She didn't share the heartache with anyone.
 She kept it tucked inside of her, because Cupcake didn't cry.
 Cupcake was always happy (unless someone screwed up, and then she was pissed.
 Hell week was not good for her).
 Bittersweet days flew past her at lightning speed, and she never thought about truly enjoying those moments.
-She was focused on ripping off the band-aid, cause she knew it would hurt like hell
+She was focused on ripping off the band-aid, cause she knew it would hurt like hell.

 She was right.